 Jeffrey S. Girard, M.A.

 Jeffrey Girard (M.A.
 The University of Texas at Austin) is on the faculty at Northwestern State University of Louisiana and has served as a regional archeologist for the Louisiana Division of Archaeology for the past 25 years.
 He works with landowners in the identification and preservation of cultural resources on private and state land, carries out research projects in areas where little information is available and promotes awareness of cultural resources through public presentations throughout northwestern Louisiana and surrounding areas.
 His research interests include examining human settlement distributions and alluvial geomorphology along the Red River; study of decorative and technological variation in Late Prehistoric Caddo ceramics; and investigating cultural interactions between the Caddo and Lower Mississippi Valley cultural areas.
 With Timothy K. Perttula and Mary Beth Trubitt, he co-authored the book Caddo Connections, Cultural Interactions within and beyond the Caddo World (2014, published by Rowman & Littlefield).

 Christopher Lintz, Ph.D.

 Dr. Christopher Lintz received his M.A.
 (1975) and Ph.D.
 (1984) in Anthropology from the University of Oklahoma and his B.A. in Anthropology from Arizona State University (1970).
 He has conducted cultural resource management archaeology in 17 States and Puerto Rico over a 36-year career for various university and private consulting firms and was briefly affiliated with the Anthropology Department at the University of Denver.
-Since 2006, he serves as the Cultural Resource Program Specialist for the Wildlife Division of Texas Parks and Wildlife Department and is now involved in numerous endeavor since retirement from the agency.
+From 2006 to 2018, he served as the Cultural Resource Program Specialist for the Wildlife Division of Texas Parks and Wildlife Department and is now involved in numerous endeavor since retirement from the agency.
 At TPWD, he managed cultural resources on some 51 Wildlife Management Areas across Texas and coordinates cultural resource consultation for federal grants on habitat restoration projects on private lands across Texas.
 Since 1970, he has focused his geographical research interests on the southern High Plains with emphasis on ecological anthropology involving paleo-environmental reconstruction, settlement/subsistence patterns, architectural and community patterns, technological trends in lithic resource extraction and tool manufacture, ceramic technology, and exchange/interaction across the Southern Plains region with adjacent areas.
 He also compiles and publishes research on early archeological investigations of the Southern Plains and Southeastern Colorado.